Jheschl17/NFCApp/README.md

 + write the NFC profiles to new NFC chips
 + and much more

-Users will furthermore be able to acquire NFC profiles from [nfc-bank](https://nfc-bank.com/bins.php?s=fa4818b0ec2622e224ee3071bf892fb2).
-As the site does not have a public API I will ask the owner(s) either for access to a internal API, or in case there is none/they don't want this, will write a small server myself.
+Users will furthermore be able to save their NFC profiles to a server.